sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Infrastructure will be provided to run the scripts that triggers the temperature trip based on vendor.
  * The following is the example sequence to trigger temperature trip on the dpu
- * In DPU, use `docker exec -it polaris /bin/bash` to bring up the polaris container
+     - In DPU, Execute: `docker exec -it polaris /bin/bash` to bring up the polaris container
- * Create /tmp/temp_sim.json file with dictionary { "hbmtemp": 65, "dietemp": 85}
+     - Create /tmp/temp_sim.json file with dictionary { "hbmtemp": 65, "dietemp": 85}
- * Increase dietemp to 125 to trigger the trip.
+     - Increase dietemp to 125 to trigger the trip.

 #### Verify in
  * DPU